SnowballSH/SnowballSH/README.md

 # Hi there, I'm SnowballSH! 👋

-## I like to remake complex and famous things, like making my own programming language, simple frameworks and libraries, cool animations for algorithm visualization, etc.!
+## I like to remake and visualize cool things.
+For example, custom programming languages, algorithm visualizations, chess engine, etc.!
+## I am the author of the world's 45th strongest open-source chess engine, Avalanche.
 ## See more about me on [my website](http://snowballsh.github.io/)!

 ### Programming Languages I am excellent at: